Designations Congruent with Things: Chapter 13

 All are ongoing processes, but the breakfast is pretty great, so it’s at the top of his priority queue right about now.

-This might be the high-point of his week, if one does not count literally witnessing Mako the Magnificent save the world and survive the attempt, dragging Becket after her, with what Newt assumes was nothing other than screaming stubbornness.
+This might be the high-point of his week, if one doesn’t count literally witnessing Mako the Magnificent save the world and survive the attempt, dragging Becket after her, with what Newt assumes was nothing other than screaming stubbornness.

-“You rock, dude,” Newt says, enjoying his pancakes, vowing to, at some point, have a breathtakingly awkward conversation in which Hermann gets thanked by Newt for his material role in preserving all of Newt’s currently running protocols.
+“You rock, dude.”
+Newt, enjoying his pancakes, vows to, at some point, have a breathtakingly awkward conversation in which Hermann gets appropriately and specifically thanked by Newt for his material role in preserving all Newt’s currently running protocols.

 “Thank you,” Hermann says, sounding suspicious.

 Whether or not he looks suspicious is something Newt, tragically, cannot determine.
-Because someone had decided that bringing his glasses on this particular breakfast expedition would be 'too tempting' for Newt to handle, and so he has only sunglasses, which he is still wearing, inside, like the hung-over rockstar narcissist he may actually be.
+Because someone had decided that “bringing his glasses” on this particular breakfast expedition would be “too tempting” for Newt to handle, and so he has only sunglasses, which he’s wearing, inside, like the hung-over rockstar narcissist he may actually be.

 “Let’s replace our historical tradition of insults with compliments,” Newt says.
 “The decade of mutual admiration.
 What do you think?”